ddigeronimo/least/README.md

 - Number prefixing for movement commands

 ## Known Bugs
+- When moving down or up, portions of the top and 2nd liens may be fused together.
-- When moving down, the portion of the outgoing top line that extends past the end of the new top line will sometimes be added to the end of the new one.
+    - Characters from the longer line join after the end of the shorter.